 It’s not about either/or – both types of output serve important functions and audiences and require different skills to produce.

 Last week I talked to a former colleague from another research project who’s completing her end-of project report.
 As she painstakingly sifts through the immense output of several years’ work across multiple countries, she pieces together the project’s story; its impact.
 She thinks of her work as a mosaic.
 Different colours and textures, some pieces large, others tiny shards.
 But this mosaic might be destined to exist only in a log frame and evaluation report.
-This feels like a shame.
+This feels like a shame and a loss.

 As far as I can see, there aren’t any studies out there on how think tanks are producing and using stories of change and whether they make a difference (let me know if find any).